Trda092/example_for_Itlaws/README.md

 # example_for_Itlaws
 type this on terminal

-npm install express express-session mysql2
+# npm install express express-session mysql2

+for run server
+type this

+# node index.js